spring-projects/spring-guice/README.md

 ## Configurable Options

 * Binding Deduplication - When using `@EnableGuiceModules`, if a Spring `Bean` and a Guice `Binding` both exist for the same type and `Qualifier`, creation of the `Injector` will fail.
 You may instead prefer to keep Spring's instance of the type instead of receiving this error.
-To accomplish this, you may set the property `spring.guice.dedupeBindings=true`.
+To accomplish this, you may set the property `spring.guice.dedup=true`.

 ## Limitations